speedingplanet/javascript-and-web-development/class-app/labs.md

 </table>
 ```

 Check to see if everything works!
-Load greeter.html into your browser to see if it works.
-If you've started the dev server, it should be available at http://localhost:5173/labs/greeter.html.
+Load list-students.html into your browser to see if it works.
+If you've started the dev server, it should be available at http://localhost:5173/labs/list-students.html.

-## Lab 8: Async
+## Lab 9: Async

 We will replace importing the data directly with fetching the data from a remote source.

 - From a command prompt, make sure that you run `npm run rest`.
 This will
   start a server at http://localhost:8000.
 You can visit that address in your
   browser to test it.
+- Do all the work below in `js/list-students.js`
 - Remove the import of "students" from the top of the file
 - Create a function `getData`.
 It should take an argument of a URL.
-- In `getData`, use the `fetch` command to retrieve data from the supplied
+- In `getData`, use the `fetch` command to retrieve data from http://localhost:8000/students.
-  URL.
 You can assume the data will be in the right format (i.e., an array of student objects)
   - You can use async/await format
   - Or Promises
 - Return the array of students/Promise of the array of students from `getData`
-- In the main part of the script, add a function called `main` and make it `async`
+- Label the `main` function making it `async`
-- Move the code that was previously at the top level of the file inside `main`
-  - This should be the call to `buildTable` and the code to get a reference to the output div
 - Either using Promises or async/await, take the return value from `getData`
   and pass it to `buildTable` from the last lab.
 - Render the table as you did before

-Test your code and see if it works!
-Load greeter.html into your browser to see if it works.
-If you've started the dev server, it should be available at http://localhost:5173/labs/greeter.html.
+Check to see if everything works!
+Load list-students.html into your browser to see if it works.
+If you've started the dev server, it should be available at http://localhost:5173/labs/list-students.html.

 ## Lab 10: A full form